Managers Information

 • Book pictures/create a windup plan.

 • Return uniforms and equipment on the date sent out.
-An email will go out to explain return.
+An email will go out to explain the return.

 • If your team has chosen to participate in provincials, you must ensure your team is registered by the deadline.
-Deadline for 2022 Provincial Team Roster Registration is June 5, 2022.
+The deadline for 2023 Provincial Team Roster Registration is June 5, 2023.
 Registration forms are available at Provincial Championships | Baseball Sask.
-You can mail in a paper copy or complete using the online form.
-Give yourself lots of time for this, there is a penalty if you miss the deadline and sometimes may not get in if you are late.
-Ensure coaches going to provincials have certification and are registered in RAMP.
-For certifications, you can check with division coordinators on the requirements.
+You can mail in a paper copy or complete it using the online form.
+Give yourself lots of time for this; there is a penalty if you miss the deadline, and sometimes you may not get in if you are late.
+Ensure coaches going to provincials have proper certification and are registered in RAMP.
+For provincial credentials, you can check with division coordinators.

 If you have any questions regarding anything in this document, please do not hesitate to contact your division coordinators or Juanita (juanitabeal@sasktel.net)